Family Medicine Programs

 Japanese Family Health Program

 This cross-cultural clinic provides high-quality Michigan Medicine healthcare in Japanese.
 Japanese-speaking family physicians and clinical team members who understand Japanese medical practices provide medical care provide care at two family medicine clinic sites.
-The program grew from a partnership with the Shizuoka Family Medicine (SFM) Program in Japan.
+The program was established in 1994 by the late Michael D. Fetters, M.D., M.P.H., M.A.

 Learn more about the program